1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 [https://github.com/1lyasam/SweetCIDR](https://github.com/1lyasam/SweetCIDR)

 ### Background Story
-When conducting a White-Box AWS cloud network penetration test on a large cloud environment, the first task is enumeration.
+When conducting an internal White-Box AWS cloud network penetration test on a large cloud environment, Usually you there is some kind of "assume breach" approach where you already have some control over a chosen Initial access machine.
+Your first task will be enumeration.
 The goal is to understand and enumerate which IP addresses have open ports, or, in other words, "With whom can I communicate from my current position and how."
 You are facing a challenge here because now you need to have a list of IP address ranges.
 Not only that, but also after having such a list, you will need to preform a very time consuming port scans on those IP ranges (or CIDRs).
 For example, suppose you are in a situation where
 1. There are two VPCs (10.0.0.0/16 and 10.2.0.0/16)
 2. The scenario simulates initial access from 10.0.0.33 within the first VPC